browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 # Matrix-Vector Multiply Revisited: Architecture Matters

 The previous example showed how to port a simple matrix-vector-multiply code to use the Epiphany co-processor on Parallella.
-The implimentation is functinally correct, but glosses over one of the first concerns any programmer should have when programing Parallella.
+The implimentation is functionally correct, but glosses over one of the first concerns any programmer should have when programing Parallella.
 The question is not how one can organize the parallelism, but rather how one should organize the parallelism, given the